SubrahmanyamNandham/Hospital-website/README.md

 Fix the given code to have the following functionality

 - Initially, the count of the eaten mangoes should be four and the count of the eaten bananas should be five
-- When the **Eat Mango** button is clicked, then the count of the mangoes eaten should be incremented by one
+- When the **about** link is clicked, then the page will navigate to about page
-- When the **Eat Banana** button is clicked, then the count of the bananas eaten should be incremented by one
+- When the **testimonials** link is clicked, it willl redirect to testimonials page

 </details>